progmaticltd/homebox/docs/features.md

 - Certificates for all services
 - DKIM keys (opendkim)
 - Postfix configuration
-- IMAP access (dovecot
+- IMAP access (dovecot)
 - Autoconfig and Autodiscover
-- DNS records when the DNS server is installed
+- DNS records and DNSSEC when the DNS server is installed
+- Privoxy and Tor configuration
+- Zabbix

 ## Development support playbook